huaweicloud/terraform-provider-huaweicloud/docs/index.md

 `shared_configuration_file` argument or using the `HW_SHARED_CONFIGURATION_FILE` environment variable.
 This method also supports a `profile` configuration and matching `HW_PROFILE` environment variable:

+!> **NOTE:** The CLI configuration file can not be used directly by terraform, you need to copy it to another path and replace the AccessKey and SecretKey with yours as they are encrypted which terraform can not read.

 Usage:

 ```terraform